 Brick Bonds

 Brick bonding is an industry term for the uniform pattern in which brickwork is laid and maximises the strength of the structure.
 Whilst its primary purpose is structural, the brick bond can also strongly influence the appearance of the façade and provide aesthetic character to many properties.
+It’s important to consider these factors when initially deciding on your brickwork, as they can have an impact on the overall appearance of the build.
+We offer expert advice on the right brick bond for your project—simply contact us and we’ll do the rest.

-Below you can see the most common variations of brick bond used in masonry:
+most common brick bonds used in masonry:

 Stretcher bond is the most typical laid bond in the UK.
 The pattern is laid with the stretcher course sitting halfway over the joints of the courses in the row below.
 While not particularly strong, it is a time and cost-effective way of laying brickwork.
 First used in 1631, it became popular in the late 18th century.